 - Find step-by-step instructions or Tangles Step-outs on Pinterest or online on TanglePatterns or Patternsource.eu.

-And of course, if you have questions don’t hesitate to email me or leave a comment and I will get back to you – just give me a little time to respond 😉
+And of course, if you have questions don’t hesitate to email me and I will get back to you – just give me a little time to respond 😉

-I hope you will try or if you already practice with the Zentangle Method, I would love to hear in the comments why you love practicing with it !
+I hope you will try or if you already practice with the Zentangle Method, I would love to hear from you why you love practicing with it !

 Until next time,